randerzander/docker-ambari/README.md

 Big thanks to the Hortonworks/SequenceIQ team.
 Their own [docker-ambari repo](https://github.com/sequenceiq/docker-ambari) was the basis for this effort.

-Useful to include in ~/.bash_profile:
+Useful to include in host machine's ~/.bash_profile:
 ```
 function dcp(){
   local_file=$1